 I feel an enormous sense of joy and privilege about the work that I do and am proud through my work as a strategic advisor, as a keynote speaker and columnist for The Chronicle of Philanthropy and through my Nonprofit Leadership Lab, I offer actionable advice and good counsel to organizations of all sizes and at every stage of their journeys.

 For leaders of smaller nonprofits

-With nearly 5,000 active members, the Nonprofit Leadership Lab is the world’s most effective and supportive online membership community for board and staff leaders of smaller nonprofits.
+With more than 5,000 active members, the Nonprofit Leadership Lab is the world’s most effective and supportive online membership community for board and staff leaders of smaller nonprofits.

 Because the World is Counting on Us